yana0309/SQL_Luke_Barrouse/README.md

     ON sjd.skill_id = sd.skill_id
 ```

-Here's the key insights from skill analysis of the top highest-paying remote data analyst jobs in 2023:
+Here are the key insights from skill analysis of the top highest-paying remote data analyst jobs in 2023:

 - **SQL as a Core Requirement**
  SQL is the most frequently mentioned skill, appearing in 9 out of the top 10 highest-paying remote data analyst job postings.